PepeLira/laboratorio_prototipos_web_app/README.md

- This is a little project with the objective of clarify and organice the different Lab process and activities, hopping to be a tool that could help students and coordinators to take advantage of the many machines and tools available in the lab, always mantainig the order and the trasability requested by the University.
+ This is a little project with the objective of clarify and organice the different Lab process and activities, hopping to be a tool that could help students and coordinators to take advantage of the many machines and tools available in the lab, mantainig the order and the trasability requested by the Faculty.

  # Development Enviroment